kaziol/masters-project/README.md

 Depth First Search, modified Dijkstra algorithm were used for estimating fluid's flow-path through porous media.
 Bezier curve calculation allowed to obtain more natural curvature of generated paths.
-The above calculations allowed to calculate investigated media tortuous.
+The above calculations allowed to calculate distance traveled by fluid's particle.
+That allowed to determine investigated media tortuous.

 ##	Average pore dimensions